RobWHickman/netlify_blog/content/home/about.md

 # Biography

-I'm currently a second year PhD Student in the lab of Wolfram Schultz at the University of Cambridge.
+I'm currently a third year PhD Student in the lab of Wolfram Schultz at the University of Cambridge.
 I study decision making in simple economic tasks in non-human primates, and in my spare time enjoy practising my coding- mostly in R. This website serves as a hub for small pieces of work relating to this.

+Currently looking for jobs related to analytics/ data science, starting within the next ~3 months.
+My CV is listed at the top.

 Posts here can also be accessed via my [feed](http://www.robert-hickman.eu/index.xml), [RWeekly](https://rweekly.org/), and also [R-Bloggers](https://www.r-bloggers.com/).